-- (i) The 25-foot by 50-foot rectangular plots must be established where the landowner or lessee proposes clearing within the required buffer; - (ii) Each successive plot must be adjacent to, but not overlap a previous plot; - (iii) Any plot not containing the required points must have no vegetation removed except as otherwise allowed by this Ordinance; - (iv) Any plot containing the required points may have vegetation removed down to the minimum points required or as otherwise allowed by is Ordinance; - (v) Where conditions permit, no more than 50% of the points on any 25foot by 50-foot rectangular area may consist of trees greater than 12 inches in diameter.
+- The 25-foot by 50-foot rectangular plots must be established where the landowner or lessee proposes clearing within the required buffer; - (2) Each successive plot must be adjacent to, but not overlap a previous plot; - (3) Any plot not containing the required points must have no vegetation removed except as otherwise allowed by this Ordinance; - (4) Any plot containing the required points may have vegetation removed down to the minimum points required or as otherwise allowed by is Ordinance; - (5) Where conditions permit, no more than 50% of the points on any 25-foot by 50-foot rectangular area may consist of trees greater than 12 inches in diameter.

-For the purposes of Section 15(P)(2)(b) "other natural vegetation" is defined as retaining existing vegetation under three (3) feet in height and other ground cover and retaining at least five (5) saplings less than two (2) inches in diameter at four and one half (4 1⁄2) feet above ground level for each 25-foot by 50-foot rectangle area.
+For the purposes of Section III.P.2.b.) "other natural vegetation" is defined as retaining existing vegetation under three (3) feet in height and other ground cover and retaining at least five (5) saplings less than two (2) inches in diameter at four and one half (4 1⁄2) feet above ground level for each 25-foot by 50-foot rectangle area.
 If five saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until 5 saplings have been recruited into the plot.

-Notwithstanding the above provisions, no more than 40% of the total volume of trees four (4) inches or more in diameter, measured at 4 1/2 feet above ground level may be removed in any ten (10) year period.
+Notwithstanding the above provisions, no more than 40% of the total volume of trees four (4) inches or more in diameter, measured at 41⁄2 feet above ground level may be removed in any ten (10) year period.

-- (c) In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut, covered, or removed, except to provide for a footpath or other permitted uses as described in Section 15(P) paragraphs (2) and (2)(a) above. - (d) Pruning of tree branches, on the bottom 1/3 of the tree is allowed. - (e) In order to maintain a buffer strip of vegetation, when the removal of storm damaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species unless existing new tree growth is present.
+- c) In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut, covered, or removed, except to provide for a footpath or other permitted uses as described in Section III.P.2. - d) Pruning of tree branches, on the bottom 1/3 of the tree is allowed. - e) In order to maintain a buffer strip of vegetation, when the removal of storm damaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species unless existing new tree growth is present.

-Section 15(P)(2) does not apply to those portions of public recreational facilities adjacent to public swimming areas as long as cleared areas are limited to the minimum area necessary.
+Section III.P.2 does not apply to those portions of public recreational facilities adjacent to public swimming areas as long as cleared areas are limited to the minimum area necessary.